roytang/blog/content/posts/2009/10/zendikar-draft-1.md

 url: /2009/10/zendikar-draft-1/
 ---

 I was able to chain a sealed event into a number of drafts this weekend.
-Here&#8217;s one of my better drafts:
+Here&'s one of my better drafts: